 - Hon.
 George Heyman, Minister of Environment & Climate Change Strategy

 - Hon.
 Doug Donaldson, Minister of Forests, Lands, Natural Resource Operations & Rural Development

 - Hon.
-Andrew Weaver, Green Party Leader
+Adam Olsen, Green Party Interim Leader

 - Hon.
 Jonathan Wilkinson, Federal Minister of Environment & Climate Change